nemski/nemski.github.com/_posts/2016-11-07-thou-shalt-not-run-a-database-inside-a-container.markdown

 ## EDIT: Some solutions to the problems I have presented here

 Some people have pointed out a couple of solutions to the problem presented here.
 One is the Kubernetes [PetSet](http://kubernetes.io/docs/user-guide/petset/) concept.
-While still in Alpha (so obviuosly not fit for Production), this looks to be solving the exact problem of ensuring one and only one master exists at any one time.
+While still in Alpha (so obviously not fit for Production), this looks to be solving the exact problem of ensuring one and only one master exists at any one time.

 Uber also [blogged about their dockerizing of MySQL](https://eng.uber.com/dockerizing-mysql/) which is a very similar solution to the Kubernetes approach.
-They are defining the cluster topology up front, which guarentees a single master.
+They are defining the cluster topology up front, which guarantees a single master.
 They don't talk about how they generate the master, but since that obviously comes from another source it's likely highly consistent.

 So today we still can't run Docker inside a container cluster, but there are some good solutions on the roadmap.